VR

 Design Thinking Workshops

-Hosted Design Thinking workshops at multiple universities, impacting over 5,000 students through hands-on sessions on empathy, ideation, and prototyping.
+Co-facilitated Design Thinking workshops at multiple universities as a UIF team, impacting over 5,000 students through hands-on sessions on empathy, ideation, and prototyping.

 2023 — 2024Design ThinkingWorkshopsEducationLeadership